tayyabtahir143/Openshift-UPI-Installation/README.md

 ---

-## Access openshift console on the web.
+## Access OpenShift console on the web.
-Open kubeadmin-password file in openshift installation directory /ocp4/auth/.
+Open the kubeadmin-password file in the openshift installation directory /ocp4/auth/.
-It contain the kebeadmin password to access the web console.
+It contains the kebeadmin password to access the web console.

 ```bash